 Assertive Community Treatment (ACT) is one of the oldest and most widely researched evidence-based practices designed to reach clients who have had difficulty responding to traditional forms of outpatient therapy.
 ACT can also be helpful for anyone wanting a more personal and individualized approach to treatment.
 Life Adjustment Team strives to deliver the best care possible to every client.
-We bring treatment to you in your home or in the community by develop a trusting relationship, and creating a rehabilitation plan that includes individualized goals established by the client, their family and their skilled clinical team.
+We bring treatment to you in your home or in the community by developing a trusting relationship and creating a rehabilitation plan that includes individualized goals established by the client, their family, and their skilled clinical team.

-The ACT model used by Life Adjustment Team establishes consistent, caring, and person-oriented relationships between clients and our Team.
-We work tirelessly to improve clients’ independence and quality of life through teaching, mentoring and coaching new skills and strategies for solving problems and encouraging engagement in meaningful activities.
+The ACT model used by Life Adjustment Team establishes consistent, caring, and person-centered relationships between clients and our Team.
+We work tirelessly to improve clients’ independence and quality of life through teaching, mentoring, and coaching new skills and strategies for solving problems and encouraging engagement in meaningful activities.
 We provide comprehensive multilateral support in every area of life.
-Our Team supports clients and their families every step of the way to ensure that trust is maintained and care is delivered properly, so that everyone’s needs can be met.
+Our Team supports clients and their families every step of the way to ensure that trust is maintained and care is delivered effectively so that everyone’s needs are met.

-Psychosocial rehabilitation helps people develop the social, emotional and intellectual skills they need in order to live happily with the smallest amount of professional assistance they can manage.
-Psychosocial rehabilitation uses two strategies for intervention: learning coping skills so that they are more successful handling a stressful environment and developing resources that reduce future stressors.
+Psychosocial rehabilitation helps people develop the social, emotional and intellectual skills they need to live successfully with the minimal amount of professional assistance they can manage.
+Psychosocial rehabilitation uses two strategies for intervention: learning coping skills to better increase one’s ability to successfully handle a stressful environment and developing resources that reduce future stressors.

-Treatments and resources vary from case to case but can include medication management, psychological support, family counseling, vocational and independent living training, housing, job coaching, educational aide and social support.
+Treatments and resources vary from case to case however might include medication management, psychological support, family coaching, vocational and independent living training, housing, job coaching, educational assistance and social support.